 She is wife to Royce, whom she met in 2nd grade, after karate-chopping him at recess.
-Additionally, she is mom to 7 year-old Benjamin and 2 year-old Samwise (yes, like the Hobbit) whom they call Sam.
-She lives with all her boys and their boxer/corgy mix, their laughter and chaos, in Los Angeles, CA.
+She lives amongst laughter and chaos with her husband, two sons, and their boxer/corgi mix in Los Angeles, CA.

 Training teachers and writing for educators helps to recharge her batteries for her real passion in life, that of teaching in the classroom.
 She has taught 3rd grade – 12th grade, but the fact is, she loves Middle School.
 Wolpert-Gawron has said, “Middle schoolers are ready to talk and ponder about the big issues, yet still yell, ‘Crayons!’ when the blessed colored wax sticks appear on their desk.Teaching middle schoolers is like working with a herd of wild fillies.You have to rein ‘em in and give them slack, rein ‘em in and give them slack.It’s harder to find a sub in middle schools then in any other grade level.
 Why?
 Because they’re crazy.And I love ‘em.”

-Currently, Wolpert-Gawron teaches three sections of 8th Grade ELA, two sections of a 7th Grade blended learning class (a hybrid of offline and online teaching), and coaches two sections of a nationally ranked 7th/8th Speech & Debate team.
-All of her classes are guided by an understanding of differentiated instruction and Project Based Learning.
-All of her classes integrate technology, for she believes that in technology lays the key to communicate in the 21st Century.
+Currently, Wolpert-Gawron teaches 8th Grade ELA and coaches two sections of a nationally ranked 7th/8th Grades Speech & Debate team.
+All of her classes are guided by an understanding of differentiated and Project Based Learning.
+All of her classes integrate technology as a means to teach collaboration, creativity, critical-thinking, communication, literacy, writing, listening, and speaking.

-Wolpert-Gawron has taught in many educative models at many different levels.
-From traditional to progressive, from private school to public school, from a magnet school to an on-set teacher on location, Wolpert-Garwon learns from each location and model so that her current classroom can be as strong as it can be.
+Wolpert-Gawron has taught in many educative models.
+She has taught in both traditional to progressive schools, from private school to public.
+She has taught in a magnet school and was even hired to be an on-set teacher for a child on a movie location.
+Regardless of the model, Wolpert-Garwon learns from each location and model so that her current classroom can be as strong as it can be.